MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrade-reports.md

 ### Continue using application rendering of Word reports

 There may be reports that you can't change at this time.
 In this case, it's possible to keep using the legacy application rendering.
-There are two ways to keep using the application rendering of reports instead of the new platform rendering:
+There are two ways to switch to application rendering:

 <!--
 if the application has customizations in this area, it's possible to switch to backward compatibility mode (calling the application render logic as in previous versions) by:-->

-- Disable the application feature key `Feature: New Microsoft Word report rendering platform` in the **Feature Management** page.
+- Disable the feature named **Feature: New Microsoft Word report rendering platform**. in the **Feature Management** page.

-    For more information, see [#enabling-the-microsoft-word-rendering-engine](../developer/devenv-howto-report-layout.md#enabling-the-microsoft-word-rendering-engine).
+    For more information, see [Enabling the Microsoft Word rendering engine](../developer/devenv-howto-report-layout.md#enabling-the-microsoft-word-rendering-engine).
 - Use the new business event `OnApplicationReportMergeStrategy` to select application or platform engine support for particular layout in a specific report.
 By using this event, the application can select rendering engine based on the selected report ID and layout name.

 ## New events